ceculbe/stratolab.github.io/telemetry/esp32-heltec-tracker/c/lesson-1/README.md

-# Lesson 1: Introduction and how to get started building the StratoLab
+# Lesson 1: Introduction - how to get started building the StratoLab

 ### Objectives
 Students will: